Scuba diving inGalapagos Islands

 You can enjoy year-round diving in the Galapagos Islands, so the best time to visit really comes down to personal preference.
 The islands experience two seasons, each offering slightly different climates, water temperatures, and marine life.

 As the name suggests, manta rays are common at this time, particularly off the coast of Isabela Island.
-Hammerhead schools tend to be larger during the warm season and it’s also the best time to spot bull sharks.
+Hammerhead schools tend to be larger during the warm season and it’s also a great time to spot other species.
 At this time, you can also witness the interesting mating behaviour of marine iguanas and blue-footed boobies.

 While this season might see less rain, it is also cooler, both above and below the waves and has slightly reduced visibility.
 Water temperatures can reach lows of 19°C and surface conditions can be more choppy.